montehoover/hello-world/hello-docker/hello-dockerfile/README.md

     $
     ```

-3. List the docker images that are present locally and you will see the image `getting-started` that you
+3. List the docker images that are present locally and you will see the image `hello-dockerfile` that you just made:
     ```
     $ docker image ls
     REPOSITORY               TAG       IMAGE ID       CREATED        SIZE